XSARUS/inriver-bynder/BynderExtension/docs/README.md

 All topics will be treated the same: the Bynder `MediaId` is parsed from the message and starts the [AssetUpdated Worker](#AssetUpdatedWorker)

-Notice: property changes in Bynder currently do not trigger any events.
-Thus only when the file itself is changed it will be notified. todo: is this still relevant?

 ### AssetUpdatedWorker